 Australia's stable political system, low crime rate, well-maintained roads and high standard of health care make it a safe and pleasant country to study and explore.
 However, as at home, you should be aware of your personal safety, surroundings and possessions.
-Being mindful of these common-sense tips will allow you to safely enjoy your experience here in Australia.

 Our campuses have 24-hour security services to provide assistance, safety and support.
-A security telephone is located outside the Security Office on each campus, from which you can contact security if the office is unattended.

 There is health and medical services on our Gold Coast and Nathan campuses as well as medical centres throughout Brisbane and the Gold Coast.

 You can book an appointment or search for an after-hours doctor through Health Engine.